Enable (horse): Retirement and breeding career

 Juddmonte announced Enable's retirement on 12 October 2020.
 Khalid Abdullah's racing manager, Teddy Beckett, said that Enable had "brought so much joy to everyone who has been involved with her" and John Gosden stated "Enable has retired happy and sound after an extraordinary career.
 Her daily presence has been a joy and her record in Group Ones including four Oaks, three King Georges, two Arcs, an Eclipse and a Breeders' Cup Turf is a marvel and unprecedented."
 Frankie Dettori also paid his tribute, saying "Obviously I shed a tear as I was a bit emotional.
 She has touched my heart and has been one of the great mares of our generation."

-Enable was retired to stud and her first foal, a colt by Kingman. was born on 11 February 2022.
+Enable was retired to stud and her first foal, a colt by Kingman, was born on 11 February 2022.
+Her second foal, a chestnut filly by Dubawi, was born in March 2023.